fr33w1f1/rag_system/readme.md

 - **Vector DB**:
     - Qdrant has more advanced search and filter
     - Chroma for simplicity and fast for prototype projects
-    - Should try Milvus (pretty much the same as Qdrant for a small-scale project)
+    - Should try Milvus (pretty much the same as Qdrant for a small-scale project) w
+    - Postgre + PGVector also make a great combo

 - **Retrieval Optimization**:
   - Find the embedding model at https://huggingface.co/spaces/mteb/leaderboard
   - Hybrid search (Dense + BM25) (is already in Qdrant).
 But sometimes metadata filtering then vector search work well
   - Reranking using Cohere API (can switch to local reranker like bge-reranker)
   - Not always, but Query expansion (rewrite the question into 1 or more) HyDE can work
   - Caching the most frequent Q&A pair for fast retrieval.
-Fuzzy matching is perfectly enough for my case
+Fuzzy matching is enough for my case

 - **Memory**:
   - Some last messages should be enough for short-term memory.
 SQLite should be fine